Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Introduction

 Assigning phages into different taxonomic groups is a fundamental step following phage discovery.
-The official taxonomy was established by the International Committee on Taxonomy of Viruses (ICTV) \cite{adams201750}, which organizes viruses in several taxonomic levels, including order, family, subfamily, and genus.
+The official taxonomy was established by the International Committee on Taxonomy of Viruses (ICTV) \cite{adams201750}, which organizes viruses in several taxonomic levels, including class, order, family, subfamily, genus and so on.
 Within the ICTV, the Bacterial and Archaeal Viruses Subcommittee (BAVS) is responsible for the phages' taxa.
 BAVS classifies phages based on a variety of phage properties, including the molecular composition of the genome (ss/ds, DNA, or RNA), the morphology, the structure of the capsid, and the host range \cite{dion2020phage}.
 Recently, with the increasing availability of viral genomes, using genomes for taxonomic classification has become more widely accepted \cite{lefkowitz2018virus}.
 Due to the extensive sequencing efforts for virus discovery, ICTV cannot catch up with the sheer number of newly identified phages, and thus many viruses are still not classified.
 One challenge behind this delay is the lack of standard, accurate, and comprehensive taxonomic classification tools for phages.
 Indeed, phage classification is not a trivial problem.
-High diversity, abundance, and limited known phages can pose significant challenges for taxonomic analysis.
-In addition, many newly discovered phages lack homologous genes to reference genomes, which can handicap alignment-based tools.
-This issue becomes more serious when only contigs, rather than complete or near complete genomes, can be assembled from metagenomic data because contigs may only contain partial ORF.
-Therefore, achieving accurate and comprehensive phage taxonomic classification remains a challenge.
+The taxonomic standard in ICTV is constantly changing as new phages are discovered.
+Recently, ICTV updated the phage classification system in August 2022, in which several major families in the previous ICTV system are removed, such as \textit{Siphoviridae}, \textit{Podoviridae}, and \textit{Myoviridae}.
+These changes can significantly affect the performance of family classification.
+To our best knowledge, no quantitative evaluations of the performance change have been conducted.
+Table \ref{tab:similarity} shows the average similarity (calculated by Dashing \cite{baker2019dashing}) of the largest four families in the old and new ICTV taxonomy classification systems.
+The updated families are more conserved as shown by the increased average similarity, making family-level classification more feasible.